 I submit to Senator Kelleher that the vagueness of the section is the problem.

-If this was a section that actually looked at the reality of the different kinds of medical issues that can emerge, be they mental or physical, the proposed amendment would get much closer to the point.
+If this was a section that actually looked at the reality of the different medical issues that can emerge, be they mental or physical, the proposed amendment would get much closer to the point.
 However, in a context of vagueness it would actually expose us to a dangerous approximation of the current practice in Britain.

 We had countless conversations about doctors not being able to determine when risk begins.
 Everybody's situation can be so different.
 A patient can go from not being at risk to being seriously at risk in the space of seconds.
-It is not really good enough to say that we are not going to push it, today or on Report Stage.
+It is not really good enough to say we are not going to push it, today or on Report Stage.
 The committee was very clear on serious risk.
-There must be some sort of justification from the Minister for not removing "serious".
+There must be some justification from the Minister for not removing the word "serious".
 I have read back and so have the other Senators.
 We watched the contributions in the Dáil.
-We did not come here without knowing what happened in there.
-I have never been sold on the reasons for not removing "serious", although I was in the committee when we were listening to experts in the area.
+We did not come here without knowing what happened there.
+I have never been sold on the reasons for not removing the word "serious", although I was in the committee when we were listening to experts in the area.
 I just wanted to make that brief contribution.

 There are many people, including some referenced in this House today, who campaigned for and referenced that draft legislation.
 They said that if one voted "Yes", this is what they would do.
-I accept Senator Ruane's point that it represents a deviation from the report of the Oireachtas committee but the draft legislation published in March, which people had sight of and on which I and Members of this House were questioned up and down the country, contains what I committed to doing if the people voted "Yes".
+I accept Senator Ruane's point that it represents a deviation from the report of the Oireachtas committee but the draft legislation published in March, of which people had sight and on which Members of this House and I were questioned up and down the country, contains what I committed to doing if the people voted "Yes".
 Many people on the "No" side said we could not trust politicians and that we would say we would do something as regards the threshold if people voted "Yes" but would come back into the Oireachtas and do our own thing.
 I believe words matter and commitments matter.

 Some things are statements of the obvious and, as a man, I do not feel comfortable telling female Members of the Oireachtas but, medically, I am advised that pregnancy is a risk to health.
 It is clinically more risky to a person's health than not to be pregnant.
 There is a risk attached to any individual's health from being pregnant.
 It is a medical fact advised to me by the chief medical officer, as well as many obstetricians and gynaecologists.
 We are all aware of the evidence that an early termination of pregnancy, if done safely and according to best medical practice, would always pose less of a risk to a woman's health than continuing the pregnancy to delivery.
 If done correctly, legally, safely and in the early stages of pregnancy, it is less of a risk to a woman's health to have an early termination than to carry a pregnancy to full term.
 We considered this point at some length during the drafting of the legislation and the reason the qualification "serious" was included in section 10 was to clarify, from a legal perspective, that the nature of the risk to a woman's health goes beyond that normal risk of harm to a woman's health which pregnancy would pose to anybody, including a healthy woman.
 We are, therefore, not talking about the risks associated with being pregnant, though many people who campaigned on the "No" side suggested we were.
 We always talked about a higher bar than the regular risk to somebody's health.
 We talked about a serious risk and that is what we are endeavouring to deal with in the legislation.
 What we are not doing in the legislation is defining what serious harm is, something that was in the committee's report.
-To do this would be, quite frankly, appalling because then we would be stepping into the shoes of doctors and making medical judgments which very few of us, if any of us, are qualified to make.
+To do this would be, frankly, appalling because we would be stepping into the shoes of doctors and making medical judgments which very few of us, if any of us, are qualified to make.
 We are telling the doctor that it is up to them to decide.

 To answer Senator Marie-Louise O'Donnell's question, there is no exhaustive list because there cannot and should not be one.
 We are providing further safeguards for the doctor by a reference to his or her reasonable opinion, formed in good faith, of whether serious harm would be caused.
 The definition of serious harm is different from woman to woman and from pregnancy to pregnancy and it will be the subject of a clinical judgment.
-Two doctors will have arrived at a viewpoint, in consultation with the woman, that there could be serious harm to the woman's health.
+Two doctors will have arrived at a viewpoint, in consultation with the woman, that there could be serious harm to her health.
 At this stage, a woman wants to be pregnant but something has gone wrong.
 Clinical guidance is being drawn up and that is the place for this as I do not feel suitably qualified, nor is it my role as Minister and legislator, to tell doctors what any guidance should include.
-It is my role to clarify what we mean to the Irish people.
+It is my role to clarify what we mean to the people.
 We are not talking about normal harm and normal risk.
-We mean a serious risk but we allow our doctors to decide what that is.
+We mean a serious risk but we allow doctors to decide what that is.

 In answer to another of Senator O'Donnell's questions, this does not involve presuming there is a risk to life.
-We have broadened the grounds so that it includes a risk of serious harm to health or a risk to life.
+We have broadened the grounds in order that it includes a risk of serious harm to health or a risk to life.
 It could include a situation where a woman has serious diabetes and is at risk of losing her eyesight and going blind.

 Under the Protection of Life During Pregnancy Act, nothing could be done to help that woman because she was not dying.
 She will not die as a result of going blind but it is a serious risk to her health.
-That is what we are trying to get to here.
+That is what we are trying to get at.
 We are trying to debunk some of the offensive - I have to use language correctly - suggestions or arguments put forward during the campaign to the effect that this was about minor health issues.
 That is not what it is about.
 Women do not choose to have an abortion for a minor health issue.
 This is about a situation where something has gone wrong in regard to a woman's health.
 The statutory threshold in this law is that two doctors share a reasonable opinion formed in good faith.
 Guidelines can, should and will play a role but it is for the doctor to determine if the risk is serious and not a matter for the law.
 The word "serious" is required because risk alone is too low a bar.
-That is what we are trying to get at here.
+That is what we are trying to get at.

-As these services become embedded as a normal part of the Irish public health service, it will be important that there is adequate information available to women at an early stage, including through sexual assault treatment units and the like to ensure women get access to the full spectrum of information at the earliest possible stage.
-However, in light of the important issues the Senator raised regarding the Rape Crisis Network Ireland, I will ask that Dr. Boylan and others meet representatives of the network and make sure we take on board its viewpoint.
+As these services become embedded as a normal part of the Irish public health service, it will be important that there be adequate information available to women at an early stage, including through sexual assault treatment units and the like to ensure women get access to the full spectrum of information at the earliest possible stage.
+However, in the light of the important issues the Senator raised regarding the Rape Crisis Network Ireland, I will ask that Dr. Boylan and others meet representatives of the network and make sure we take on board its viewpoint.
 I think that would be very helpful.

 I thank the Minister very much.
 I am most grateful.

-It is a statement of the obvious to say that in a post eighth amendment Ireland, the power has been given to legislators to amend, bring forward and review legislation as they see fit.
+It is a statement of the obvious to say that in a post-eighth amendment Ireland, the power has been given to legislators to amend, bring forward and review legislation as they see fit.
 I respectfully suggest, as did the Senator, that we need to be careful that we are not passing this law in the belief that the matter has been settled for a generation.
-This is something that will require us, as legislators, to step up to our constitutional obligation to regulate these services and ensure they work and satisfy what people voted for.
+That is something that will require us, as legislators, to step up to our constitutional obligation to regulate these services and ensure they work and satisfy what people voted for.
 The Houses of the Oireachtas are now empowered to bring forward changes and legislation as they see fit.
 Unlike the UK, which is referenced regularly and which passed legislation that was left sitting on a shelf for many years, we built reviews and annual reports into our legislation to allow us to monitor its operation to ensure there are no unintended consequences.
 I am certain there is no such thing as perfect legislation.
-This Bill is formed on the basis of what I promised people we would do and I take that responsibility very seriously.
+The Bill is formed on the basis of what I promised people we would do and I take that responsibility very seriously.

 This was never about the normal risk to health.
 It was always about serious risk.
 That is the balance we are trying to achieve.
 I accept Senator Kelleher's concerns are well-founded but we have not defined "serious" in the legislation because we want to allow the clinical guidelines to do that and give doctors maximum discretion in making their clinical decisions.
 I would be more than happy to make my clinical experts available to Senator Kelleher or other Senators to engage on this issue before Report Stage.